pytorch/torchtune/docs/source/tutorials/e2e_flow.rst

 .. note::

-    Before uploading, make sure you are authenticated with Hugging Face by running `huggingface-cli login`.
+    Before uploading, make sure you are authenticated with Hugging Face by running ``huggingface-cli login``.

-For more details on the :code:`huggingface-cli upload` feature check out the `Hugging Face docs <https://huggingface.co/docs/huggingface_hub/en/guides/cli#huggingface-cli-upload>`_.
+For more details on the ``huggingface-cli upload`` feature check out the `Hugging Face docs <https://huggingface.co/docs/huggingface_hub/en/guides/cli#huggingface-cli-upload>`_.

 |